-GEMS Wellington Academy, Dubai Silicon Oasis (DSO) has just received its sixth KHDA report, and has been rated Very Good for the third year in a row.
+GEMS Wellington Academy, Dubai Silicon Oasis (DSO) has just received its seventh KHDA report, and has been rated Very Good for the fourth year in a row.
 Whilst the initial step up to Very Good came early in the school's career - on its fourth inspection - moving up to the highest KHDA rating of Outstanding is proving a little more difficult.
 None-the-less, many aspects of Wellington Academy DSO are highly rated by both the regulator and parents alike.